n47h4ni3l/Stream-Deck/README.md

 4. Download Chromium AppImage (not included):

 Download `Chromium-x86-64.AppImage` and place it at `chromium/Chromium-x86-64.AppImage`.
-You can obtain builds from [ungoogled-chromium portable releases](https://github.com/NeverDecaf/ungoogled-chromium-portable/releases) or another trusted source.

 5. Make Chromium executable: